 Any person who believes that he or she has experienced retaliation for reporting discrimination or harassment, participating in an inquiry or investigation, or for acting as an advocate should immediately contact the Director of Nondiscrimination and Title IX.
 The College takes such reports seriously, investigates reports of retaliation, and takes strong disciplinary action against individuals found to have engaged in retaliation, as appropriate.
 All members of the College community are expected to cooperate with investigations of violation of this policy.

 Any person who knowingly files a false claim of discrimination or harassment will be in violation of this policy and will be subject to the appropriate disciplinary process.

 In compliance with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (Clery Act) the College records and reports certain information about campus safety, including the number of incidents of certain crimes on or near campus, some of which constitute sex and gender-based misconduct investigated under these procedures.
-The Title IX Coordinator works in collaboration with Public Safety to ensure such incidents are captured for statistical reporting purposes while protecting the identity of the victim of such crimes.
+The Director of Nondiscrimination and Title IX works in collaboration with Public Safety to ensure such incidents are captured for statistical reporting purposes while protecting the identity of the victim of such crimes.
 These notifications may include the classification and location of the reported crime but do not identify the students involved.
 The Clery Act also requires the College to issue a “timely warning” when it receives a report of certain crimes that pose a serious or continuing threat to the community.
 The College may disclose aggregate information regarding incidents investigated and related outcomes.
 Such reports will not contain identifying information.